billydean/deanasty/README.md

 Generated results are still intended to be "jumping off points" for authors and GMs, but I want them to have enough internal cohesion to be believable (and hopefully, useful).

-## Version in Development - v0.1 : Generations
+## Version in Development - v0.2 : Trees
-- [x] People have "genes," a.k.a. inborn dispositions, risk factors, and traits.
-- [x] Genes are passed down (imperfectly!).
-- [x] Genetics are (sometimes) mendelian.
-- [x] Some genetic elements appear in the news.
-- [x] Disease and acquired immunity now appear in Person.conditions.
-- [x] Lower base odds of being infected by contagion.
-- [x] Contagion odds are now influenced by number of active cases.
-- [x] Fix/ Contagions are less frequent.
-- [x] Fix/ Contagions are more deadly.
-- [x] Fix/ Arrays now transformed rather than repeatedly re-mapped when updating state.
-- [x] Fix/ Obsolete fragments and commented-out code cleaned up.
-- [x] Fix/ Code re-factored.
-Minor changes.
-- [x] Fix/ All "bracket function" rates (dates, marriage, etc) adjusted to prepare for future additions.

-### Roadmap
 - v0.2: Trees
-    - [ ] Generated persons implied in family tree.
+    - [ ] Generated persons displayed in family tree.
     - [ ] Node style distinguishes blood and marriage membership.
     - [ ] Node style distinguishes living and dead members.
     - [ ] Node style distinguishes title holders and (graded) line of succession.